cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ## How will LLMs learn new information?

 I work as a software engineer.
 If you don't, you might believe that all engineers have committed to memory the knowledge and syntax required to solve every task we ever encounter.
 Alas, we haven't.
 Instead, we commonly use "question-answer" sites like Stack Overflow[^30] to see how other developers have solved the problem at hand.
-Before ChatGPT, I used StackOverflow almost daily.
+Before ChatGPT, I used Stack Overflow almost daily.

 Several sources posit[^31] that ChatGPT is directly cannibalizing Stack Overflow traffic.
 Personally, I don't find the statistics they provide particularly convincing.
 So, let's use an anecdote instead: since I started using ChatGPT in ~4 months ago, I have not been on Stack Overflow once.
 Why wait for human responses when ChatGPT responds instantly?